 - It is successful 75% of the time, saving you time and money - let's face it, for small businesses, time is money, so anything that has a 75% chance of resolving your dispute and removing the need for you to go to court and spend money on litigation has to be good.

-- Mediation is cheaper and quicker than going to court – a mediation can be set up in a matter of hours and cost a fraction of the price of going to court.
+- Mediation is cheaper and quicker than going to court - mediation can be set up in a matter of hours and cost a fraction of the price of going to court.
 Not only is it cheaper in terms of money you have to spend but also in terms of time away from your business.
 You can mediate by phone, online or in person at a meeting with the other party and the mediator.
-Either way, time away from running your business is kept to a minimum.

 - Mediation reduces risks of damage to your reputation - just being in court, whether you end up winning or losing, can have a negative effect on your local reputation, especially if the case is reported in your local paper, but that can't happen with mediation as nobody even knows there is a dispute at all.
 This is because nobody outside the mediation agreement knows that there is a dispute and what information is being passed between the parties.